Ruelle's zeta function for non-Archimedean rational maps: Cp -valued zeta functions for rational maps on Qp

 Now we deal with the case when $f$ is subhyperbolic.
 By the description of the Markov decomposition in \cite{hsia2025zeta}, for example \cite[Definition 3.15, Proposition 3.20]{hsia2025zeta}, where each Markov block is called ``the closure of the union of a $T$-class'' in the language of \cite{hsia2025zeta}.
 Each $T$-class consists of either a single disc on $J(f)$, or a set of infinitely many disjoint discs in $J(f)$, which are sent to one another by a scaling map $T$ fixing some point $x$.
 In the latter case we call it an infinite block, and $x$ is called the center.

 For each infinite block $C_j$, if the center $a_j$ of the corresponding scaling map is a critical point which is not in the forward image of some other critical point, then keep it, and pick a disc $B_j$ centered at $a$ whose radius is slightly larger than the radius of this block.
 If not, let $C'_j$ be one of its preimage in the earliest critical point (the critical point not in the forward orbit of any other critical point) in the backward path of $a_j$, and define $B_j$ similarly with $C_j$ replaced by $C'_j$.
 For finite blocks we define $B_j$ as in Section \ref{hypzeta}.
 Following \cite{baladi2002dynamical} we call $\{B_j\}$ the {\rm dynamical charts}.
-For each $B_j$, let $A(B_j)$ be the space of $\mathbb{C}_p$-valued analytic functions on $B_j$, and define the transfer operator on $\prod_i \mathcal{A}(B_i)$ defined as
+For each $B_j$, let $\mathcal{A}(B_j)$ be the space of $\mathbb{C}_p$-valued analytic functions on $B_j$, and define the transfer operator on $\prod_i \mathcal{A}(B_i)$ defined as

-Here by the definition of the dynamical charts, the weight function $\psi(y)(g'(y))^{-\beta}$ is always regular, hence by adjusting the radius appropriately we can write it as a linear combination of $0$-nuclear operators, which makes $\mathcal{L}_\beta$ $0$-nuclear.
+Here $\beta>0$ is a real number.
+Now by the definition of the dynamical charts, the weight function $\psi(y)(g'(y))^{-\beta}$ is always regular, hence by adjusting the radius appropriately we can write it as a linear combination of $0$-nuclear operators, which makes $\mathcal{L}_\beta$ $0$-nuclear.
 Hence, by Theorem \ref{entire} when $\psi$ is bounded and locally analytic on the disjoint union of $B_j$,

 is an entire function.

 To relate $\exp\left(\sum_{n=1}^\infty \frac{tr(\mathcal{L}_\beta^n)z^n}{n}\right)$ with the dynamical $\zeta$ function as in the right hand side of Equation \eqref{releq} in the statement of Theorem \ref{zetadet}, one observes that by \cite[Definition 3.15]{hsia2025zeta}, any $(n+1)$-sequence $(i_0, \dots, i_n)$ such that $C_{i_{j+1}}\subseteq f(C_{i_j})$ must be in one of the following three cases: \begin{enumerate} \item All blocks $C_{i_j}$ are finite.
 Then such a sequence corresponds to a unique periodic point of period $n$. \item All blocks $C_{i_j}$ are infinite and the transition maps are all of degree $1$.
 Such a sequence corresponds to a repelling periodic point of period $n$ which lies in the forward orbit of some critical point.
 There are only finitely many such periodic point under the subhyperbolic assumption. \item Some blocks $C_{i_j}$ are infinite and some are finite.
 Such a sequence corresponds to a unique periodic point of period $n$ as well. \end{enumerate}